shsagir/play-area-sync/docs/quirks.md

 ## Service location

 Mind that we are currently only offering service locations in Ireland (AWS EU).
-For customers from the US this means some data latency as all requests have to be send over the ocean.
+For customers from the US this means some data latency as all requests have to be sent over the ocean.
 Please also consider that all prices are in Euro (€).
 We are based in Berlin, our time zone is: CET.

 ## Mailing